Zacks Investment Research Downgrades Exicure (NASDAQ:XCUR) to Hold

-Exicure (NASDAQ:XCUR – Get Rating) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a research report issued to clients and investors on Thursday, Zacks.com reports.
+Exicure (NASDAQ:XCUR – Get Rating) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a note issued to investors on Thursday, Zacks.com reports.

 According to Zacks, “Exicure Inc. is a clinical-stage biotechnology company.
 It is engaged in developing therapeutics for immuno-oncology, inflammatory diseases and genetic disorders based on our proprietary Spherical Nucleic Acid technology.
 Exicure Inc. is based in IL, United States. “

-A number of hedge funds have recently modified their holdings of XCUR.
-UBS Group AG raised its holdings in Exicure by 184.9% during the third quarter.
-UBS Group AG now owns 29,409 shares of the company’s stock valued at $35,000 after acquiring an additional 19,087 shares during the period.
-Morgan Stanley grew its position in shares of Exicure by 34.8% during the second quarter.
-Morgan Stanley now owns 49,425 shares of the company’s stock worth $74,000 after purchasing an additional 12,751 shares in the last quarter.
-HighTower Advisors LLC grew its position in shares of Exicure by 48.0% during the third quarter.
-HighTower Advisors LLC now owns 73,867 shares of the company’s stock worth $88,000 after purchasing an additional 23,952 shares in the last quarter.
-Raymond James & Associates grew its position in shares of Exicure by 20.8% during the third quarter.
-Raymond James & Associates now owns 75,500 shares of the company’s stock worth $91,000 after purchasing an additional 13,000 shares in the last quarter.
-Finally, Sigma Planning Corp grew its position in shares of Exicure by 898.2% during the fourth quarter.
-Sigma Planning Corp now owns 169,700 shares of the company’s stock worth $34,000 after purchasing an additional 152,700 shares in the last quarter.
-Institutional investors and hedge funds own 41.68% of the company’s stock.
+A number of institutional investors and hedge funds have recently made changes to their positions in XCUR.
+Prosight Management LP raised its stake in shares of Exicure by 42.4% in the third quarter.
+Prosight Management LP now owns 5,125,000 shares of the company’s stock valued at $6,150,000 after acquiring an additional 1,525,000 shares during the last quarter.
+Morgan Stanley raised its stake in shares of Exicure by 34.8% in the second quarter.
+Morgan Stanley now owns 49,425 shares of the company’s stock valued at $74,000 after acquiring an additional 12,751 shares during the last quarter.
+Citadel Advisors LLC raised its stake in shares of Exicure by 649.7% in the fourth quarter.
+Citadel Advisors LLC now owns 236,965 shares of the company’s stock valued at $48,000 after acquiring an additional 205,357 shares during the last quarter.
+UBS Group AG raised its stake in shares of Exicure by 1,766.7% in the first quarter.
+UBS Group AG now owns 186,674 shares of the company’s stock valued at $37,000 after acquiring an additional 176,674 shares during the last quarter.
+Finally, Goldman Sachs Group Inc. raised its stake in shares of Exicure by 329.2% in the first quarter.
+Goldman Sachs Group Inc. now owns 147,703 shares of the company’s stock valued at $29,000 after acquiring an additional 113,293 shares during the last quarter.
+Hedge funds and other institutional investors own 41.68% of the company’s stock.

 About Exicure (Get Rating)